-The restricted reserve mainly represents the restricted element of the Bield Housing Trust's assets transferred during 2009-10 along with the balance of monies received from a number of valued contributors, including specifically The Scottish Government People and Communities Fund, The Bank of Scotland Foundation and the R S Macdonald Charitable Trust.
+The restricted reserve represents the restricted element of the Bield Housing Trust's assets transferred during 2009-10 along with the balance of monies received from a number of valued contributors, including specifically KMF Maxwell Stuart Trust and SFHA Fuel Support fund.
 The revenue reserve represents the accumulated annual surpluses of Bield.
 This reserve has been primarily invested in property assets let to tenants.
-This reserve has increased significantly since 2010 as a result of fundamental changes in accounting standards rather than an improvement in financial performance.
-Whilst it is understandable that readers of the financial statements interpret the level of reserves held as capacity to spend money, the requirement to ensure prudent financial management restricts the amount of reserves that can be released.
-The reserve is invested in property and is not held as cash.

-30% of Bield's total reserves are represented by cash or liquid investments.
-These sums were historically built up to fund future anticipated investment in Bield's ageing housing stock and as a buffer against unforeseen emergencies.
+At the end of March 2023 25% of Bield's total reserves are represented by cash or liquid investments and will be used to support investment set out in Bield's new Strategy and to ensure we hold a buffer against unforeseen emergencies.